Module WXM-3205:

 Learning Outcomes

-- Apply in advanced critical thinking and enquiry to solving unfamiliar editorial and philological challenges
+- Apply advanced critical thinking and enquiry to solving unfamiliar editorial and philological challenges

 - Identify errors and variants within a given piece of music and apply methodologies to resolve them